nicksteinbauer/redbarncms/src/pages/about/index.md

   - quote: "After working with Red Barn, the Board has decided that Red Barn should manage all future projects from start to finish. "
     author: Rich Johnston, President Vertical World
-  - quote: "After working with Red Barn, the Board has decided that Red Barn should manage all future projects from start to finish. "
-    author: Rich Johnston, President Vertical World
   - quote: "Rebekah's leadership in coming up with effective solutions to our many jobs within the City of Seattle has helped the firm establish lower construction costs "